NIKHILMPM/full-stack_chatApp/DEVOPS.md

 # 4. Jenkins CI/CD Pipeline

-Jenkins automates the **build, security scanning, containerization, and deployment workflow**.
+The Jenkins pipeline automates the **build, security scanning, containerization, and deployment** process.

-The pipeline rebuilds **only the services that were modified**, improving efficiency.
+It is designed to rebuild and deploy **only the services that were modified**, improving pipeline efficiency.

 ### Pipeline Workflow

 1. **Checkout Source Code**
-   Jenkins pulls the latest version of the repository.
+   Jenkins pulls the latest version of the repository using the configured SCM.

 2. **Manual Build Detection**
+   The pipeline checks whether the build was triggered manually.

-   If the pipeline is triggered manually, both `frontend` and `backend` services are included in the build.
+   * If **manual**, both `frontend` and `backend` services are selected for the pipeline.
-   Otherwise Jenkins detects which services changed in the latest commit.
+   * If triggered by a **Git commit**, the pipeline determines which services were modified.

 3. **Change Detection**
-   Jenkins compares commits using `git diff` and selects only the modified services.
+   Jenkins compares the latest commit with the previous one using `git diff`.
+   It extracts the top-level folders (`frontend` or `backend`) that changed.
+   If no relevant changes are detected, the pipeline exits early to avoid unnecessary builds.

 4. **SonarQube Code Analysis**
-   Static code analysis is performed to detect bugs, vulnerabilities, and maintain code quality.
+   The project is scanned using **SonarQube** to analyze code quality, detect bugs, and identify security vulnerabilities.

 5. **OWASP Dependency Check**
-   Third-party dependencies are scanned for known vulnerabilities.
+   The pipeline scans project dependencies to detect known vulnerabilities in third-party libraries.

 6. **Trivy Security Scan**
-   Application directories are scanned for security issues before containerization.
+   Before building the container image, **Trivy** scans the service source code directory for potential security risks.

-7. **Docker Build and Push**
+7. **Docker Image Build and Push**
-   Docker images are built for modified services and pushed to **DockerHub** using the Jenkins build number as the tag.
+   For each modified service:

+   * A Docker image is built from the corresponding directory (`frontend` or `backend`).
+   * The image is tagged with the Jenkins **build number**.
+   * The image is pushed to **DockerHub**.

 8. **Update Kubernetes Manifests**
-   The pipeline updates the image tag inside the Kubernetes manifest files.
+   The pipeline updates the image tag inside the corresponding Kubernetes manifest file using `sed`.

-9. **Commit and Push Changes**
+9. **Commit and Push Manifest Changes**
-   Jenkins commits the updated manifests and pushes them to the Git repository.
+   Jenkins commits the updated manifest and pushes it to the Git repository.

-10. **Trigger GitOps Deployment**
+10. **GitOps Deployment via ArgoCD**
-    ArgoCD detects the manifest change and deploys the updated application to Kubernetes.
+    Since ArgoCD continuously monitors the repository, it detects the manifest change and automatically **synchronizes the Kubernetes cluster**, deploying the new container image.

+This pipeline creates an **efficient DevSecOps workflow**, ensuring that every change goes through **code analysis, vulnerability scanning, containerization, and automated Kubernetes deployment**.
 ---

 # 5. DevSecOps Security Scanning